InsightsInsight - Employment & HR - POSTED: October 28 2016

 This ruling will be particularly important for businesses who have a number of temporary positions and who contract in short-term independent workers.
 However, at the current time, this ruling only directly affects the two drivers in the case.

-Uber have already stated that they will be appealing this decision and therefore we may not receive a final determination for some time.
+Uber has already stated that they will be appealing this decision and therefore we may not receive a final determination for some time.